Anaerobic digestion: Grid injection

+The methane component of biogas can be concentrated through upgrading into biomethane.
+Biomethane (also known as renewable natural gas) can be injected into the natural gas grid.
+The upgrading process removes contaminants such as hydrogen sulphide and siloxanes, as well as non-methane gas constituents, chiefly carbon dioxide.
+Several technologies are available for this purpose, the most widely implemented being pressure swing adsorption (PSA), water or amine scrubbing (absorption processes) and membrane separation.

 Vehicle fuel

-After upgrading with the above-mentioned technologies, the biogas (transformed into biomethane) can be used as vehicle fuel in adapted vehicles.
-This use is very extensive in Sweden, where over 38,600 gas vehicles exist, and 60% of the vehicle gas is biomethane generated in anaerobic digestion plants.
+After upgrading with the above-mentioned technologies, biomethane can be compressed into compressed natural gas and used in natural gas vehicles.
+Use of natural gas vehicles is very extensive in Sweden, where over 38,600 gas vehicles exist, and 60% of the CNG supply is biomethane generated in anaerobic digestion plants.

 Fertiliser and soil conditioner

 The solid, fibrous component of the digested material can be used as a soil conditioner to increase the organic content of soils.
 Digester liquor can be used as a fertiliser to supply vital nutrients to soils instead of chemical fertilisers that require large amounts of energy to produce and transport.
 The use of manufactured fertilisers is, therefore, more carbon-intensive than the use of anaerobic digester liquor fertiliser.
 In countries such as Spain, where many soils are organically depleted, the markets for the digested solids can be equally as important as the biogas.

 Cooking gas

-By using a bio-digester, which produces the bacteria required for decomposing, cooking gas is generated.
+Anaerobic digestion can be used at a small scale to produce gas for cooking.
 The organic waste like fallen leaves, kitchen waste, food waste etc. are fed into a crusher unit, where it is mixed with a small amount of water.
-The mixture is then fed into the bio-digester, where the archaea decomposes it to produce cooking gas.
+The mixture is then fed into the anaerobic digester, where the archaea decomposes it to produce cooking gas.
 This gas is piped to kitchen stove.
-A 2 cubic meter bio-digester can produce 2 cubic meters of cooking gas.
+A 2 cubic meter anaerobic digester can produce 2 cubic meters of cooking gas.
 This is equivalent to 1 kg of LPG.
-The notable advantage of using a bio-digester is the sludge which is a rich organic manure.